pymor/pymor/docs/source/tutorial_optimization.rst

 Conclusion and some general words about MOR methods for optimization
 --------------------------------------------------------------------

-In this tutorial we have seen how PyMOR can be used to speedup the optimizer for PDE-constrained optimization problems.
+In this tutorial we have seen how pyMOR can be used to speedup the optimizer for PDE-constrained optimization problems.
 We focused on several aspects of RB methods and showed how explicit gradient information helps to reduce the computational cost of the optimizer.